voltone/sbom/README.md

 Full documentation can be found at [https://hexdocs.pm/sbom](https://hexdocs.pm/sbom).

+For a quick demo of how this might be used, check out [this blog post](https://blog.voltone.net/post/24).

 ## Installation

 To install the Mix task globally on your system, run `mix archive.install hex sbom`.